rotki/rotki/docs/api.rst

    :statuscode 200: File were exported successfully
    :statuscode 400: Provided JSON is in some way malformed or given string is not a directory.
    :statuscode 404: No file was found when trying to export the events in CSV.
-   :statuscode 409: No user is currently logged in.
-No permissions to write in the given directory.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: No permissions to write in the given directory.
 Check error message.
    :statuscode 500: Internal rotki error.